Ahmed101Mohammed/dates-remainder/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## How you can Contribute
+I expect that you know how to fork and pull in GitHub.
+All what you can do is: pull your contribute with none strange fiels.
+And deep explanation about the bug that you solve or the feature that you add.
+I wish you find a better way to run the app. and upgrade the ReadMe file with it.
+But this way should work with me to accept it.
+Thanks.